 Are You Under Arrest?

 So, what does it mean to be “under arrest” or “in custody?”
-To put it plainly, this happens when, under their particular circumstances, a reasonable person would not feel that they were free to leave.
-This means that an officer does not have to say the actual words, “you are under arrest;” rather, all you need is the reasonable belief that your freedom of movement has been restricted, and that you are subject to direction from the officer.
+To put it plainly, this happens when, under one’s individual circumstances, a reasonable person would not feel that they were free to leave.
+This means that an officer does not have to say the actual words, “you are under arrest;” or place you in handcuffs; rather, all you need is the reasonable belief that your freedom of movement has been restricted, and that you are subject to direction from the officer.
 In that moment, you are vulnerable, and it is easy to forget that you have the rights mentioned above, which is something that the police are counting upon when they then proceed to question you.
 Of course, they have not “officially” arrested you, so they will try to make you feel like you are there with them voluntarily.
 You may not even notice their subtle shift from mere questioning to accusatory interrogation.

 Will Your Criminal or Traffic Case Be Dismissed?

 Let us suppose that you have been arrested for an offense, and the officers did not, at any time, give you the Miranda warnings.
 This failure will not, in and of itself, result in the dismissal of the charges against you.
 Instead, the court will suppress the statements you have made and bar them from use as evidence in the prosecution’s Case in Chief.
 If you testify at trial to anything materially different from your statement, the State may use your statement to impeach your credibility, as a prior inconsistent statement under the rules of evidence.